© Copyright – 2013 – Athletics Illustrated

 KV: We were in Moscow for a little less than two weeks, and I got to see some pretty awesome parts of the city.
 Our hotel was right on the Moskva River, which provided an amazing view, especially at night.
-I toured around with my parents, visiting Red Square, the Kremlin and St. Basil’s Cathedral, and attended the ballet with my teammate Nicole.
+I toured around with my parents, visiting Red Square, the Kremlin, and St. Basil’s Cathedral, and attended the ballet with my teammate Nicole.
 It’s always hard to sightsee at major meets since you’re so focussed on preparing for competition, but if I don’t explore and enjoy the countries and cities around the world that I get to travel to, the journey is incomplete.

 CK: Those ballet dancers have incredible ankle and foot strength that runners could learn to adopt the workouts of.
 Did that stand out for you while you watched the show?

-KV: The overall strength, balance, precision and poise of those dancers is unreal.
+KV: The overall strength, balance, precision, and poise of those dancers are unreal.
 I agree the focus on ankle, foot and lower leg strength is something that many runners could benefit from immensely, me included.
 I’ve dealt with many lower leg injuries/weaknesses and am always seeking ways to prevent these.
-What really stands out watching the ballet, however, is the unbelievable amount of work that must go into a production of that magnitude; the focus, drive and commitment of the performers in the Russian Ballet is renowned, and I think that this is another area that Canadian track and field athletes can learn from.
+What really stands out watching the ballet, however, is the unbelievable amount of work that must go into a production of that magnitude; the focus, drive, and commitment of the performers in the Russian Ballet is renowned, and I think that this is another area that Canadian track and field athletes can learn from.

 CK: What are your thoughts on enculturation in Canada – do we have enough Canadian culture to promote it to newcomers to the country?

-KV: This is a really interesting and pertinent question, and one that’s very hard to answer succinctly!
+KV: This is a really interesting and pertinent question and one that’s very hard to answer succinctly!
 The reality is that Canada is truly a country of immigrants, and therefore our “culture” is constantly evolving and changing with each new face, language, belief system, etc; I don’t believe that there is one particular “culture” that describes or accounts for all of Canada.
 Of course, there are the stereotypical elements that are distinctly Canadian: hockey, beer, politeness, and snow, eh?
 I would add to this the values that Canada espouses on both a national and international level: LGBT rights, environmental conservation (although under the Harper government Canada’s commitment to greenhouse gas reduction has placed us abysmally near the bottom on the list of developed countries), acceptance and celebration of multiculturalism, commitment to affordable healthcare and education, and awareness of the world beyond our national borders.
 I believe very strongly that Canadians whose families have lived in this country for generations have just as much to learn from “newcomers” as vice versa.